centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 ## Examples
 The *cobra effect* is an anecdote of an occurrence in India during British rule.
 The British government, concerned about the number of venomous cobras in Delhi, offered a bounty for every dead cobra.
 Initially, this was a successful strategy; large numbers of snakes were killed for the reward.
 Eventually, however, enterprising people began to breed cobras for the income.
 When the government became aware of this, the reward program was scrapped.
 When cobra breeders set their now-worthless snakes free, the wild cobra population further increased.
 Can you spot the proxy gaming?
 Incentivizing the proxy goal of dead cobras failed at achieving the objective of a reduced cobra population, as it was *over-optimized* or *gamed* through raising cobras for slaughter.

 If one seeks to optimise website user satisfaction, a proxy may be the number of clicks.
-This can be gamed through promoting clickbait, or through addicting users.
-The AI agent does not care whether the content converges to the user's interests, or the users interests converge to the content.
+This can be gamed through promoting clickbait, or addicting users.
+The AI agent does not care whether the content converges to the user's interests, or the user's interests converge to the content.
 This observation has been termed [auto-induced distributional shift](#krueger) and has been shown to be detectable in principle.

 <p align=center>
 <img src="images/clickbait.png"  style="width:12cm"/>
 </br>
 <i>Figure 5: Clickbait is a pathway to radicalize users and change their preferences.
-The red paths of influence should be disincentized, while the green paths are okay.
+The red paths of influence should be disincentivised, while the green paths are okay.
 Image credit David Krueger.</i>
 </p>

 One can find many examples of proxy gaming in the reinforcement learning paradigm.
 [CoinRun](#coinrun) is a Sonic the Hedgehog platformer inspired game in which the agent needs to reach a coin in a linear platform level.
 During training, this coin was always placed at the end of a level.
 If the coin is moved, we see the agent does not generalise, but instead just runs to the end of the level.
 It has learned a bad proxy.